TypQxQ/KTC/Dev_doc.md

 # Development doc for KTC

+## Setting up enviroment.
+This is how I set it up and made all type checkings work.
+The standard dev enviroment is using VSCode and working in the KTC directory in the home of the Pi youd for printing.
+The git should point to the repository used for development.
+Add a symbolic link to Klipper with the folowing command, asuming files are as below:
+> ln -s ~/klipper/klippy/ ~/KTC/extensions/klippy
+Add a .gitignore file inside the working directory, having this line:
+> /extensions/klippy/
+That's it.

 > Using inherited classes from Ktc code can use the BaseClass for typechecks and not cross import.
 > This minimizes risk for circular imports.
 >